Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Opposite a traditional European vacation, an amazing locale that’s often under the radar of travelers is Southeast Asia.
 Known for its breathtaking beaches, spectacular monuments, expansive street food scene and advantageous exchange rates, it’s a smart-money option for vacationers who are looking for something a little different.

 Start your trip in Phuket, Thailand, and soak up some sun before making your way to the country’s Chiang Mai region.
 Home to Buddhist ruins, beautiful natural terrain and a wide range of hotel accommodations, it’s an excellent base for exploring the region.
 Vietnam, Cambodia, Laos and Singapore also offer unique experiences and loads of value if you’re open to country-hopping throughout the area.

 As with Europe, fares to Southeast Asia are currently quite reasonable, with flights from many major U.S. cities ranging from $700 to $1,000.
-Combine that with ultra-cheap food prices (a three-course meal at a nice restaurant runs about $15) and budget-friendly hotels and it’s easy to make your way across several countries on a budget of $5,000 with room to spare.
+Combine that with ultra-cheap food prices (a three-course meal at a nice restaurant runs about $15) and budget-friendly places to stay, and it’s easy to make your way across several countries on a budget of $5,000 with room to spare.

 Regardless of where you choose to land, you’ll thank yourself for having the adventure.
+Sometimes choosing a cheaper alternative to a popular vacation spot is best.
 And with some smart planning ahead of your departure, you’ll be able to grab memories that last for a lifetime without sending your financial future off course.

 Get even more personal finance info, tips and tricks delivered right to your inbox each month.

 Thanks for subscribing to Alliant's Money Mentor newsletter!
 You will now receive personal finance tips in your email inbox each month.